humdrum-tools/humdrum-documentation/guide/ch20/index.md

 Here we see two expansion lists, one carries the version label `Gould1982` and the other is labelled version `Landowska`.
-These expansion lists might encode different interpretations of the repeats in a rounded binary form \-- Landowska performed the second repeat whereas Gould (1982) did not.
+These expansion lists might encode different interpretations of the repeats in a rounded binary form &mdash; Landowska performed the second repeat whereas Gould (1982) did not.
 When the <span class="tool">thru</span> command is invoked, the user can specify which *version* is intended using the <span class="option">v</span> option.
 The appropriate through-composed expansion will be output.

 The following example illustrates the use of the <span class="tool">thru</span> command in selecting particular versions of data in a file.
-Three sections are encoded in the file \-- labelled A, B and C. Each section in this example contains just a single data record.
+Three sections are encoded in the file &mdash; labelled A, B and C. Each section in this example contains just a single data record.
 Three expansion lists are
 encoded: one is unlabelled, a second is labelled `long` and a third is labelled `weird`.